 Become a volunteer or sign up for the Senior Garden newsletter!
 If you are interested in volunteering or signing up for the newsletter, email email@example.com.

 In June 2015, following months of staff review, and recommendation by the Parks and Recreation Commission, the Mountain View City Council approved the .8 acre City owned property on the corner of Shoreline Blvd and Latham Street as the location for a plot-based community garden.
 This site was recommended due to accessibility, access to utilities, sun exposure, ability to construct raised beds, parking, and elevation.
-It is estimated that around 80 plots, 6ft wide by 18ft long, will be made available on this site.
+84 plots, 6ft wide by 18ft long, have been created on this site.
 This includes limited amounts of ADA plots, short-term plots, and reduced rate plots for low-income families.
 The City has entered into a contract with a landscape architect to lead the design portion of the project.